Press the Button

 An engaging and dynamic look at one of the most critical issues of our time, Press the Button offers the latest news, insider interviews and in-depth perspectives on nuclear policy and national security.
-Hosted by Ploughshares Fund president Joe Cirincione, Press the Button features exclusive interviews with grantees, experts, former and current elected officials, and influential voices working to build a safer, more secure world.
+Hosted by Ploughshares Fund president Joe Cirincione and director of programs Michelle Dover, Press the Button features exclusive interviews with grantees, experts, former and current elected officials, and influential voices working to build a safer, more secure world.

-Listen to a recent episode featuring Hans Kristensen, director of the Nuclear Information Project at the Federation of American Scientists:
+Listen to a recent episode featuring Emma Belcher, director of the Nuclear Challenges program at the MacArthur Foundation:

 Press the Button is available on

 Press the Button is presented in 3 segments:

 - Early Warning — a round-up of the most pressing nuclear news in 7 minutes, roughly the same amount of time the US president has to authorize a nuclear weapons launch in the event of an incoming attack on the United States.